-Communication between threads is performed using channels, which provide full-duplex data transfer between channel ends, whether the ends are both in the same XCore, in different XCores on the same chip or in XCores on different chips.
+Communication between threads is performed using channels, which provide fullduplex data transfer between channel ends, whether the ends are both in the same xCORE Tile, in different xCORE Tiles on the same chip or in xCORE Tiles on different chips.
 Channels carry messages constructed from data and control tokens between the two channel ends.
 The control tokens are used to encode communication protocols.
 Although most control tokens are available for software use, a number are reserved for encoding the protocol used by the interconnect hardware, and can not be sent and received using instructions.